jaredly/j3/Roadmap.md

   should probably copy as `(let [hello folks])` but I'm currently getting `let hellow folks`

-- [ ] and then I need a simple paste-story which should go ok
+- [x] and then I need a simple paste-story which should go ok
    - [x] basic subtext
    - [x] untrusted, do each character
    - [x] paste mutliple nodes pls
+- [ ] cut and drag would be nice...

 - [ ] and then ... oh right, I need a `hash` node type, to lock things down, and then autocomplete.
 Then I can go back to playing with the language.